 11.22.6.4.3.1 General

 HEz mode is the dynamic trigger based sequence of the FTM procedure.
 The HEz sequence shall appear in scheduled availability time windows assigned to ISTAs during the negotiation phase.
 Within each availability window the RSTA and ISTAs shall perform ranging activities related to polling, sounding, and results reporting, as well as group related scheduling indications.
 Each availability window consists by default of a single TXOP and can be extended to multiple TxOPs by announcement, if a single TxOP is insufficient to accommodate all ISTAs responding to the polling phase (see 11.22.6.4.3.2 and 11.22.6.4.3.3).
 Each instance of the HEz measurement exchange divides into one or more of three ordered parts: measurement polling, measurement sounding and location measurement reporting.
-Figure 11-35ba shows a nominal case of an availability window composed of a single polling, Range Measurement Sounding and Location Measurement Report parts.
-An RSTA and ISTA participating in an HEz mode ranging shall perform HEz ranging measurement and measurement results activities only within the availability window.HEz mode is the dynamic trigger based sequence of the FTM procedure.
-The HEz sequence shall appear in scheduled availability time windows assigned to ISTA during the negotiation phase.
-Within each availability window the RSTA and ISTAs shall perform ranging activities related to ranging polling, measurement and measurement results reporting and group related scheduling indications.
-Each availability window consists by default of a single TXOP and can be extended to multiple TxOPs by announcement if single TxOP is insufficient to accommodate all iSTAs responding to the polling phase, refer to section (11.22.6.4.2.2 HEz Sounding Sequence).
-Each instance of the measurement phase divides to one or more three ordered parts: measurement polling, measurement sounding and location measurement reporting.
-Figure 11-35b shows a nominal case of an availability window composed of a single polling, Range Measurement Sounding and Location Measurement Report parts.
-An RSTA and ISTA participating in a HEz mode ranging shall perform HEz ranging measurement and measurement results activities only within the availability window.
+Figure 11-35a shows a nominal case of an availability window composed of a single polling, Range Measurement Sounding and Location Measurement Report parts.
+An RSTA and ISTA participating in an HEz mode ranging shall perform HEz ranging measurement and measurement results activities only within the availability window.

-Figure 11-35b – HEz Availability Window
+Figure 11-35a – HEz Availability Window

-Availability windows nominally consist of a single poll, which should poll () all ISTAs assigned to the availability window [6-f].
-If the available bandwidth () is insufficient to allow for the polling of all ISTA within the group, the RSTA shall indicate within the Location Poll TF that an additional TF Location Poll is expected within the availability window [6-g].
-During the availability window, Measurement resources and results are made available to each ISTA whose Poll Rsp was correctly received at the RSTA [6-h].
-Within the availability windows of the Position Measurement Phase, the RSTA shall use an AID or Ranging ID (RID) to identify an associated or unassociated ISTA respectively.
-The AID and RID shall be non-conflicting (9-b), shall have the same size and valid address space (9-b), and shall follow the same rules (9-a).
+Availability windows nominally consist of a single poll, which should poll all ISTAs assigned to the availability window.
+If the available bandwidth is insufficient to allow for the polling all of the ISTAs within the group, the RSTA shall indicate within the TF Location Poll that an additional extra TF Location Poll is expected within the availability window, see Figure 11-35b.
+During the availability window, measurement resources and results are made available to each ISTA whose Poll response was correctly received at the RSTA.
+Within the availability windows, the RSTA shall use an AID or Ranging ID (RID) to identify associated or unassociated ISTAs respectively.
+The AID and RID shall be non-conflicting, shall have the same size and valid address space, and shall follow the same rules.
 The RID is assigned during the FTM negotiation phase (refer to section TBD).

 Note: It is recommended that a device discards ranging measurements when it detects that its ranging peer’s clock drift considering its local clock, exceeds the allowed tolerance from the values specified in section 21.3.17.3

+Figure 11-35b

 11.22.6.4.3.2 HEz Polling Part